Code-Institute-Submissions/Newsic/readme.md

-# Newsic(?)
+# Newsic

-Newsic(?) is a website containing everything you need to know from your favorite music genre. from announcements, interviews, upcoming events, photo's and videos and more.
+Newsic is a website containing everything you need to know from your favorite music genre. from announcements, interviews, upcoming events, photo's and videos and more.